vocol/vocol/README.md

 1. Vagrant allows running several VoCol boxes in single machine, which can be configured to monitor different repositories.

-2. Using Vagrant Share mechanism and DynDNS, the content of the VoCol Envorinment can be accessed publicly.
+2. Using Vagrant Share mechanism, the content of the VoCol Envorinment can be accessed publicly.

 3. You can customize the VoCol Environment by installing new tools to perform other Vocabulary Development related tasks, and share it with others as Vagrant Box.